tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/创建群组之前回调_intl_en.md

 ## Webhook Triggering Scenarios

-- An app user recalls a group message on the client.
+- The app user creates a group on the client.
-- An app admin recalls a group message via calling the RESTful API.
+- The app admin creates a group through the RESTful API.

 ## Webhook Triggering Timing

-After a group message is recalled successfully
+It will be triggered before the Chat backend creates a group.

 ## API Calling Description